-3. Select Import transport file on the home page.

-- 4. On the Select the database connection page, check the One Identity Manager database connection data and change it if necessary. - 5.
+- 3. Select Import transport file on the home page. - 4.
+On the Select the database connection page, check the One Identity Manager database connection data and change it if necessary. - 5.
 Select the transport package file browser and click Open. - 6.
-Specify your import options on Select transport file.

-Setting Description Create a log file for the data import Enable this option to create a log file for the import.
-The log file is saved in the output directory of the transport file.
-Import objects singly and ignore errors Enable this option to import options individually.
+Specify your import options on Select transport file. - Create an import log file: Enable this option to create a log file for the data import.
+The log file is saved in the output directory of the transport file. - Import objects singly and ignore errors: Enable this option to import objects individually.
 Errors, which might occur during importing are ignored and displayed when importing is complete.
 If you do not enable this option, the import procedure is canceled when errors occur.
-Ignore default data differences Enable this option to ignore changes to default data during the import.
-If you do not enable this option, the import procedure is canceled if changes to default data are included.